Commonly found in Hillside Woods

 Asiatic bittersweet, also known as ornamental bittersweet, is more bitter than sweet.
 This vine damages native plants by girdling them.
 The additional weight of bittersweet makes branches weaker and more likely to be damaged by storms.

 Bittersweet likes sun and is found in the Meadow and above Vernal Pond and in the tangle north of Chemka tennis courts.
+It's also found various random spots in the woods.

 English ivy grows across the ground and along the branches of trees.
 It can negatively impact tree growth by preventing foliage from obtaining sunlight and impeding photosynthesis.
 The added weight of the ivy makes trees more likely to lose branches during storms.
 English ivy also acts as a host for bacterial leaf scorch, a tree disease which causes the gradual decay of leaf tissue.